screeps/docs/source/contributed/ps_ubuntu.md

 Because we switched away from the default storage engine we need to initialize the new databases.

-In one terminal you'll need to start the server.
+In one terminal you'll need to start the Screeps server manually.
 You'll want to do this as the user `screeps` still.

 ```bash
 cd ~/world